 Customs House Museum

-Enjoy free Second Saturdays at the Customs House Museum (admission is also free anytime with a paid membership.)
-On the main floor, find rotating exhibits that are usually art focused, a sports gallery with stories about native Clarksvillians, and tons of Clarksville history, plus more tucked away rotating galleries.
+Enjoy a day at the Customs House Museum (admission is free with a paid membership.)
+On the main floor, find rotating exhibits that are usually art-focused, a sports gallery with stories about native Clarksvillians, and tons of Clarksville history, plus more tucked away rotating galleries.
 Downstairs, kids of all ages will enjoy the family art room, Explorer’s Landing with a kid-size grocery store and a Bubble Cave.
 The museum also boasts one of the largest model railroad layouts in the region.
 Photo by @knoxdaytripper.

 The Clarksville Greenway is an excellent choice for biking, walking, jogging, or inline skating.
 Hop on the 9-mile paved trail at any of four trailheads and find picturesque scenery among the bluffs, creek, overlooks and open fields.
-Affordable Bcycle rentals are available and the south end connects to the North Ford Mountain Bike Trail (advanced riders only.)
+Affordable Bcycle rentals are available and the south end of the railway connects to the North Ford Mountain Bike Trail.
 Photo by Lucas Ryan Chambers.